Applied Immersive Game Design

 The electronic entertainment and technology sector is one of the biggest earners worldwide, with the gaming industry in particular growing at an exponential rate.

-Aotearoa New Zealand houses more start-up developers per capita than any other country in the world.
+Aotearoa houses more start-up developers per capita than any other country in the world.
 Companies benefit from graduates with ‘all-round’ skills — from technical aspects through to marketing and customer support — and a user-centred approach to game and software design, for example in the areas of entertainment, industrial, retail, tourism, education, behavioural intervention, robotics, and medical and rehabilitation.

 Find out more about what you can do with a degree in Applied Immersive Game Design.